 Open Path Collective provides a nation wide listing of therapists providing low cost services for individuals or couples of various backgrounds

 Mental Health and Other Resources in your community can be found by calling: 2-1-1

-I hope that these resources will help you create the life that you find most fulfilling and valuable.
+I hope that these trusted referrals will help you create the life that you find most fulfilling and valuable.
 If you would like to work with me in the future, feel free to check back in the next few weeks to inquire about openings!

 Worried Wells to Severe Mental Illness.
 What is “mental health”?
 What does it look like?
 Is it a permanent diagnosis or is it an ever changing state of mind?

 The answer is…it depends.
 I will admit this answer was something I heard a lot as I studied for years to become a therapist.
 That is the nature of the work however.
 Mental health is just as important as physical health, but it is not treatable in the same ways.
 “Mental health” is on a spectrum.
 Some individuals go to therapy to discuss small issues that come up on a day-to-day basis.
 While others go to therapy to manage chronic on-going mental illness.
 Mental illness is a diagnosable, physiological illness that manifests itself in psychological ways, such as clinical depression, bi-polar disorder, schizophrenia, autism spectrum disorders, and many other diagnosis that are manageable with the correct assistance from a professional.

 Example time.
 If you have a common cold, you will most likely be taking the same medicine as someone else who has a cold.
 And you both will most likely get better in approximately the same amount of time.
 Now if you are depressed, you may not be utilizing the same treatment as someone else who is depressed.
 Because each person’s mind thinks differently, handles stress differently, and responds differently to external stimuli.
 Therapists have the unique job of taking the time to figure out the right treatment for your mind specifically.
 Therapy is completely individualized.